 Typically your video brief takes the form of a Word Document or PDF, but some marketers like to get crazy with Powerpoint too and make their brief that way!

 From a practicality point of view, the commenting features in a Word Doc, Google Doc, or PDF make it easiest for your video production agency.

-At Canny, we utilise a range of collaboration tools to enable both us, and our clients, be involved at every stage of the process.
+At Canny, we utilise a range of collaboration tools to enable both us, and our clients, to be involved at every stage of the process.